 We are working with cities, states and counties to help combat the opioid epidemic.
 Santa Clara County, represented by attorney Linda Singer, filed the first complaint in the opioid litigation in 2014.
-Motley Rice continues to represent Santa Clara County as well as also representing the City of Chicago, State of Alaska, State of New Hampshire, State of South Carolina, and Albany County, New York in similar litigation or investigations relating to alleged deceptive marketing of highly addictive opioid prescription painkillers.
+Motley Rice continues to represent Santa Clara County as well as City of Chicago; State of Alaska; State of New Hampshire; State of South Carolina; State of Kentucky, Albany County, New York; Anne Arundel County, Maryland; Erie County, Pennsylvania; Newark, New Jersey; Brick Township, New Jersey; and Toms River Township, New Jersey in similar litigation or investigations relating to alleged deceptive marketing of highly addictive opioid prescription painkillers.

 We take on cases that not only pursue recoveries, but aim to advance the law, make markets and market-players more fair, honest, and transparent, and help to save lives.
 We have the resources and experience in complex litigation and resolutions to assist government lawyers and help them resolve their matters, efficiently and effectively.

 Recognizing the special responsibilities in assisting government enforcers, Motley Rice maintains the highest ethical standards.
 We recognize our role is to support, and not supplant, government decision-makers.
 The firm also does not make financial contributions to clients or the campaigns of potential client representatives.